Klanders85/angularSandbox/README.md

 <h3>Intro</h3>
 <hr />
 <p>This repo was created to save and view my progress while learning Angular.js.
-It became apparent that this was going to have a steep learning curve and saving things that worked as a reference is crucial.</p>
+It became apparent that this was going to have a steep learning curve and using things that worked as a reference was/is crucial.</p>

 <h3>Structure</h3>
 <hr />